Madhava, co-inventor of the Low-Cost Portable Water Filatration System, with his mother.

 Yes, everyone is encouraged to participate!
 Inventors come from a wide variety of backgrounds.
 Are you a musician?
 Athlete?
 Artist?
 Do you like to cook or garden?
 Whatever your interest, think of something that can help you, a loved one, or even a pet, and you are on your way to becoming an inventor.
 Your idea might even win an award or prize!

 Yes!
 By competing in KCIC, you have the chance to win cash prizes and a chance to compete in the national and global competitions!
-At KCIC 2020, prizes included over $8,000 in scholarships and cash prizes.
-This year we expect to award up to $15,000 in scholarships and prizes!
+At KCIC 2022, prizes included over $13,000 in scholarships and cash prizes.
 Award opportunities include:

 - Best of Show